-Heart health worst in the South, best in NortheastDecember 19th, 2012 by Randy Dotinga, Healthday Reporter in Health /
+Heart health worst in the South, best in NortheastDecember 19, 2012 by Randy Dotinga, Healthday Reporter in Medicine & Health / Health

 (HealthDay)—Residents of several Southern states are among the most likely to have poor heart health in the United States, a new study finds.

 But the country as a whole is having trouble.
 Only about 3 percent of U.S. adults surveyed who don't have heart problems managed to meet all of seven criteria for cardiac well-being, such as ideal levels of weight, blood pressure, physical activity and diet.

 On the other side, nearly 10 percent of those surveyed were in poor shape heart-wise, meeting two or fewer of the requirements.
 That number reached 16 percent in West Virginia, 14 percent in Alabama, Mississippi and Kentucky, and 13 percent in Louisiana.